Skip to main content

 TOTAL (2 kids, international school + private kindergarten)$3,500-6,500$2,800-4,500

 Kazakhstan is safe for travelers with crime rates lower than most of Eastern Europe.
 The Global Peace Index ranks it above Turkey, Brazil, and Mexico.
-English is limited outside tourist areas of Almaty and Astana, but Russian is widely understood and Google Translate handles daily situations.
+But street awareness matters.
+Avoid displaying expensive items, do not walk alone late at night in unfamiliar areas, and keep copies of your passport.
+Petty theft happens in Almaty.

 Emergency medical care is free for everyone, including foreigners.
 For non-emergency care, digital nomads should get private health insurance.
 SafetyWing and World Nomads both cover Kazakhstan.
 Private clinics in Almaty (SOS International, IMC) have English-speaking doctors but charge $50-100+ per visit.

-Getting Started: First Week Checklist
+Getting Started: Your First Month Checklist

-1. Day 1: Land at Almaty Airport (ALA).
+2. Day 1.
+Land at Almaty (ALA) or Astana (NQZ).
 Get a Beeline SIM ($3) at the airport.
-Take Yandex Taxi to your Airbnb/hotel ($8-12 to city center)
+Take Yandex Taxi to your Airbnb/hotel ($8-12).

-Useful Apps
+Useful apps

 AppPurpose